TommasoBelluzzo/MacroUO/README.md

 ## Documentation

+### Usage

+#### Clients Panel

+The `Scan` button analyses running processes in order to identify Ultima Online clients on which macros can be executed.
+MacroUO will consider only the client instances on which the account login process has been successfully performed.

+The purpose of the dropdown menu is to select the active Ultima Online client on which macros are executed once the `Start` button is pressed.

 ### Code

 The source code is completely undocumented and has no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation.
 Anyway, everything should be pretty straightforward since it's just a simple form with some buttons.

-The following method (contained within the `ApplicationDialog` class):
+The following method (which can be found within the `ApplicationDialog` class):

 ```csharp
 private Boolean EnumerateWindow(IntPtr windowHandle, IntPtr lParameter)